martinsndifon/skypringhomes/README.md

 # Run the admin version of the website
 python3 -m web_dynamic_admin.app
 ```
-Open you browser and navigate to the flask url to view to the development website
+Open your browser and navigate to the flask url to view to the development website